ksseverson57/campy/README.md

 # CamPy
-python package for streaming video from multiple cameras
+Python package for streaming video from multiple cameras to disk.
+Features real-time compression and debayering using FFmpeg.